gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 ### Disadvantages of a Monorepo

 - **Harder to keep changes isolated.** While you're modifying module `foo`, you also have to think through whether this will affect module `bar`.
-- **Ever increasing testing time.** The simple approach is to run all tests after every commit, but as the monorepo grows, this gets slower and slower (and more brittle).
+- **Ever-increasing testing time.** The simple approach is to run all tests after every commit, but as the monorepo grows, this gets slower and slower (and more brittle).
 - **No dependency management system.** To only run a subset of the tests or otherwise validate only changed components, you need a way to tell which components were affected by which commits.
 - **No feature toggle support.** OpenTofu/Terraform don't support feature toggles, which are often critical for making large scale changes in a monorepo ([Terragrunt does](https://terragrunt.gruntwork.io/docs/features/runtime-control/#feature-flags), however).
 - **Release versions change even if component code didn't change.** A new "release" of a monorepo involves tagging the repo with a new version.
 Even if only one component changed, all the components effectively get a new version.
 This can be especially problematic when introducing a breaking change, as it will require that consumption of any component be done more carefully, even if the component didn't change at all.